“Why does there have to be winter?”

 And the wind monster didn’t know at first, but when he blew the wind, he blew seeds and pollen all over, so that plants began to sprout around the world, wherever the conditions were right.

-The fire monster learned to control her powers so that she could burn away disease without burning away the creature, and the ice monster remained close, so he could put out the fire if he needed.
+The fire monster learned to control her powers so that she could burn away disease without burning away the creature who had the disease, and the ice monster remained close, so he could put out the fire if he needed.

 The fire monster did boil the waters, near the surfaces only, so the creatures living in them would not be hurt, and the water traveled all the way up in the air, where she burned away the poisons, and then the ice monster and the wind monster made the air so cold that the water would turn to rain and then snow and fall back down to the earth.